Sharpe's Peril: Plot

-The train is forced to leave mounts and wagons behind when the bridge over a river is found to be destroyed.
-While crossing, they are attacked by Dragomirov and his men.
+While crossing a river, they are attacked by Dragomirov and his men.
 Joubert grabs Marie-Angelique and rides off with her.
-Sharpe tries to pursue, but Wormwood uses the chaos to try to kill Sharpe, managing only to wound him in the shoulder.
-Harper drags Sharpe to safety.
+Wormwood attacks Sharpe to prevent his pursuit, and wounds him in the shoulder.
+Harper drags Sharpe to safety as Dragomirov's troops retreat.
+Sharpe leaves to rescue Marie-Angelique on horseback.

-Dragomirov's troops retreat.
-Once his wound is treated, Sharpe takes a horse and leaves to rescue Marie-Angelique, putting Harper in command of the train.
 When Sharpe finds Joubert, they fight.
 The weakened Sharpe is disarmed, but Marie-Angelique shoots and kills Joubert with his own pistol.
-However, Dragomirov's cavalry find them and take them to their field headquarters on the Indian plains.
-Meanwhile, during the night, the seriously wounded Tredinnick sneaks away, as he is slowing down the train.
-He tries to ambush Dragomirov, but his shot misses, and Dragomirov stabs him and leaves him for dead.
-Lance Naik Singh (Raza Jaffrey) finds Tredinnick and hears his dying words: Dragomirov's lie that Sharpe is dead.
+Dragomirov's cavalry find them and take them to their field headquarters on the Indian plains, while the seriously wounded Tredinnick sneaks away in the night to ambush Dragomirov.
+His shot misses, and Dragomirov stabs him and leaves him for dead.
+Lance Naik Singh finds Tredinnick and hears his dying words: Dragomirov's lie that Sharpe is dead.

-Dragomirov shows Sharpe around his field headquarters, where Indian slaves produce opium.
+Dragomirov shows Sharpe around his headquarters, where Indian slaves produce opium.
 He offers Sharpe Joubert's position and promises to keep Sharpe's people prisoner rather than kill them, but Sharpe turns him down.
-Later, Dragomirov threatens to give Marie-Angelique, who has been dosed with opium, to his men, so Sharpe agrees to lead Dragomirov to the train and convince Harper to surrender.
-During the night, Dragomirov has Sharpe chained in a pit with cobras, but he gets free, rescues Marie-Angelique, and catches up with the train.
+Later, Dragomirov threatens to give Marie-Angelique to his men, so Sharpe agrees to lead Dragomirov to the train and convince Harper to surrender.
+During the night, Dragomirov has Sharpe chained in a pit with cobras, but he gets free, rescues Marie-Angelique, and rejoins the train.
 Dragomirov follows, but Sharpe uses gunpowder to create a roadblock.

 When the train comes to a village, Mrs. Tredinnick goes into labour.
 Sharpe has no choice but to stop and defend the place.
-He gets the village's leader, the real Chitu (Ulhas Tayade) and the rest of the residents on-side for the upcoming battle.
+He gets the village's leader, the real Chitu and the rest of the residents on-side for the upcoming battle.
 Singh repairs a very old cannon.
 Wormwood wants to desert, but his two cronies decide to fight alongside Sharpe.
 That night, Sharpe apologises to Barabbas for his earlier treatment and agrees to let him fight, but later, Wormwood frees Barabbas and tells him that Sharpe plans to execute him in the morning.
 Both Barabbas and Wormwood ride away separately.
-Wormwood joins Dragomirov and tells him all about Sharpe's defences.
+Wormwood tells Dragomirov about Sharpe's defences.